How Level Should A Fiberglass Pool Be?

 Your pool will not be perfectly level.

 I’m sure you probably have a lot of questions about this...that’s great, because we’ll try to answer them all here.
 We have this conversation with every single customer before the project begins, so we thought we’d have it with you too.

 Why Aren’t Fiberglass Pools Perfectly Level?

 The industry standard states that a pool can be up to 1” out of level in 40’.
-At River Pools and Spas, we shoot for ½” or less.
-Sometimes we do far better, but occasionally we fall short….just trying to keep it real:)
+At River Pools, we shoot for ½” or less.
+Sometimes we do far better, but occasionally we fall short…just trying to keep it real :)

 There’s some common logic that comes into play here as well.
 For example, if you have a pool that’s out of level, let’s say ¾”, you have to consider where the high and low spots are on the pool, and from what angle people will be looking at the pool.
 If the main patio is on the shallow end of the pool (where people congregate), and there’s ¾” difference between the two deep end corners, that will be far more conspicuous than if the ¾” difference is between opposite corners on the deep/shallow ends.
 It’s a matter of perspective.
 All that being said, the pool can be out ¾” anywhere and still be well within industry standards.

 What Factors Impact The Level of a Fiberglass Pool?

 There are two factors that impact the levelness of a fiberglass pool.

 - The Mold the Pool was built from- Some pools are just built out of level…some are built waaaaaay out of level.
 It’s not uncommon to receive pools from certain manufacturers that are as much as 2 ½” out of level from what their specs show.
 At that point it’s up to the installers to just do the best they can.
 Frankly speaking, to get some pools within the 1” standard requires a miracle, but hey, we pool guys just do the best we can.
 In contrast, some pool designs are dead on, like within a ¼” or so…those make for a good day on the job site!